ddebeer/git-workshop_vib/README.md

 2. A list of commands and how to use them can be found in [cheat-sheet.md](./cheat-sheet.md)

-3. A list of usefull unix commands
+3. A list of useful unix commands